Carrot Top

-Scott Thompson (born February 25, 1965), known professionally as Carrot Top, is an American actor and stand-up comedian.
-He is widely known for his use of prop comedy.
+Scott Christopher Thompson (born February 25, 1965), known professionally as Carrot Top, is an American stand-up comedian and actor known for his use of prop comedy.

 Early life

 Thompson was born in Rockledge, Florida, and grew up in Cocoa.
-He is the youngest son of a NASA engineer.
+He is the youngest of two sons, and his father was a NASA engineer.
 He went to Cocoa High School where he played drums in the marching and concert band.
 He graduated in 1983.
 He got the nickname "Carrot Top" from a local swimming coach, a reference to his red hair, which would become one of his trademarks in later life.
-In the late '80s, Thompson worked as a courier for a mortgage company.
+In the late 1980s, Thompson worked as a courier for a mortgage company.
 After high school he enrolled at Florida Atlantic University in Boca Raton.
-While a freshman there, Thompson appeared in his first standup comedy routine.
+While a freshman, Thompson performed his first standup comedy routine.